 Cook County reviewed its available resources that could be used for providing LEP assistance, including which of its documents would be most valuable to be translated if the need should arise.
 An "I Speak" card/poster will be made available to determine needed language translations.
-A notice (see below) will be posted in all ads for GA DCA/HUD programs regarding who to contact should language assistance be needed.
-Language translation, if needed, would be provided through the available bi-lingual staff and/or the Language Line (866-874-3972) for which Cook County would pay a fee.
+A notice (see below) will be posted in all public meeting and event notices regarding who to contact should language assistance be needed.
+Language translation, if needed, would be provided through the available bi-lingual staff and/or the Language Line Solutions 1-800-752-6096 (or similar service) for which Cook County would pay a fee.